Tallwave/guidelines/docs/Code.md

 ## Your Editor

-Use whatever you want, as long as it can follow our [guidelines and linting rules](https://github.com/tallwave/guidelines), it doesn't matter.
+Use whatever you want, as long as it can follow our [guidelines and linting rules](https://github.com/tallwave/guidelines), it's fine.
 You may be gently teased if you use something esoteric though.

 ### Git